 How does IOP compare to traditional therapy?

-Intensive outpatient treatment is not like traditional psychotherapy or regular med management with a psychiatrist, which can go on for years.
-That kind of treatment is more about “maintenance” – keeping someone on the move forward instead of backward.
+Intensive outpatient treatment is not like traditional psychotherapy or regular medication management with a psychiatrist, which can go on for years.
+That kind of treatment is about keeping someone on the move forward instead of backward.
 Instead, IOP is a clear-cut intervention.
-The goal is marked improvement in as short a time as possible.
+The goal is a noticable improvement in as short a time as possible.

 How short?
 The exact amount of time varies person to person depending on their needs/progress.
-But typically, people can expect to be in the program (and see results) over 6-12 weeks.
+Most of our clients report seeing a noticeable impact right from the first sessions.
+And people can expect to be in the program (and see results) for 6-10 weeks.

 How does the IOP process work?